jundalisay/superb/content/en/research/chau-ju-kua/chun-fan-chi/01-vietnam.md

 During the kien-lung and kien-lo periods of the present dynasty (960-967), it sent native products as tribute.

 In <!-- the sixth year of the t'ai-pHng-liing-kuo period --> 981, Li Huan of North Vietnam Kiau-chi returned 93 Chinese prisoners of war to Beijing.

- informed the Emperor that he wished to return 93 Chinese prisoners of war to the Imperial Capital.
-The Emperor Taitsung ordered them to stop at Canton to be fed.
+- The Emperor Taitsung ordered them to stop at Canton to be fed.

 From that time, South Vietnam has constantly presented tribute.
-The presents so freely bestowed by the Imperial bounty to it had allowed it to express its admiration for Chinese civilization.
+- The presents so freely bestowed by the Imperial bounty to it had allowed it to express its admiration for Chinese civilization.

 Cambodia is a journey of 5-7 days from South Vietnam